THE PILLARS OF PARKINSON'S FITNESS

 DUAL TASK TRAINING

-Dual-task training involves performing a motor activity - such as walking or balancing - while simultaneously engaging in a cognitive task, such as counting backwards, naming categories, or recalling words.
+Dual-task training involves combining movement - such as walking or balancing - with a simple cognitive task, such as counting backwards, naming categories, or recalling words.

 COMMUNITY

 Our amazing Parkinson's community is here to cheer you on and keep you moving.
-It is a supportive space where you can ask questions, swap tips and get inspired by others who truly understand what it's like to live with Parkinson's
+It is a welcoming space where you can ask questions, share tips and get inspired by others who truly understand what it's like to live with Parkinson's

 EVERYTHING YOU NEED, ALL IN ONE PLACE